 First of all, we would like to close all communication programs before setting up the audio stream.

-Keep in mind the for the proper use of Voicemod you have to use headphones.
+Keep in mind that for the proper use of Voicemod you have to use headphones.
 If you use speakers, the sound will feed your microphone and create a feedback loop that will ruin the experience.

 Now, we will explain to you how to setup the Voicemod App.
 Please, see that your settings are as follows:

 - Check your Voicemod audio configuration.

 - From the left menu, go to Settings.

 - In Input devices select your actual microphone.

 - Now adjust the slider to have a good audio signal avoiding the red part at the right side of the slider.